 What USAID’s withdrawal means for North Macedonia

 With USAID’s withdrawal, donors such as the European Union and Switzerland are becoming increasingly important in North Macedonia.
-But fears are growing that “fewer Western countries” will bridge the funding gap.
+But fears are growing that “less Western" countries will bridge the funding gap.

 Nebojsa Mojsoski cruises to his Swissinfo appointment on an electric scooter.
 A hospital manager, he’s a busy man, and has to move quickly through Skopje’s traffic.